PaulRosenthal/Coastal-Florida-Climate-Changes/index.md

 This website has been created to help visualize the potential impacts sea level changes will have on the coastal areas of northwest Florida and as a resource to learn more about the projections for specific communities.
 The data on this website can be used to put more global changes into perspective, and see what the future might look like under various climate scenarios.
 Sea level rise and flood risk are both important factors that will define how significant changes are.

+## 2023 Hurricane Outlook Now Available

+WeatherTiger has released its [April, 2023 outlook](https://weathertiger.substack.com/p/atlantic-hurricane-season-first-look-b6e) for the upcoming hurricane season.
+This year, changes in the El Niño-Southern Oscillation (ENSO) from La Niña to neutral or El Niño could result in a lower hurricane potential than the previous three years.

 ## Beach Flag Status Through Alexa

 I have developed an Alexa Skill that provides the current status of Panama City Beach's safety flags.